avahidi/molly/README.rst

 molly
 =====

-molly is a firmware identification and extraction tool.
-It can be used to analyze unknown binaries or automate extraction of data from various data formats.
+molly is an automated file analysis and extraction tool.

-Molly was developed in the `Seconds <http://www.secondssolutions.com/>`_ project for binary extraction from firmware images.
+Molly was initially developed in the `Seconds <http://www.secondssolutions.com/>`_ project for binary extraction from firmware images.

 Installation